macleod2486/UTNow/README.md

 ###Contributions

 To contribute building information that can be found to this project go to

     res/values/strings.xml

-From there follow the example below
+From there follow the example below within the string array named maincampus

     <item>buildingName,latitude,longitude</item>